saferpay/sndbx/texts/recurring.md

 # Recurring Payments

 Recurring payments are transactions processed on a regular basis under a pre-authorized agreement.
 They are particularly interesting for subscription or instalment business models.
-This chapter describes the two main concepts on how the perform recurring payments.
+This chapter describes the main concept on how the perform recurring payments.

 <div class="warning">
       <p><strong>NOTE: </strong>Before you start, you have to consider the following: Each transaction has to be triggered by you your system.
 Please see <strong>Automating the Recurring Payments</strong> further down in this chapter!</p>
 </div>

 -	Transaction Referenced Method -  [AuthorizeReferenced Function](https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_AuthorizeReferenced) with the TransactionId of the initial transaction
--	Secure Card Data Method       - [AuthorizeDirect Function](http://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_AuthorizeDirect) with previously registered Aliases
----

 ## <a name="recurring-req"></a> Requirements: